 Once the UE receives PMF-Resume Duplication Request message from the UPF, the UE may again duplicate the type of traffic for which traffic duplication is resumed based on the provided Redundant steering mode policies and UE implementation.

+If the Redundant Steering Mode is configured without Threshold Values and with a Primary Access, the SMF may request the UPF to report when traffic duplication is suspended or resumed, using the N4 Session Modification procedure, see clause 5.8.5.11.

+At reception of indication that duplication is suspended or resumed from the UPF in the N4 Session Level Report, the SMF forwards it to the 5G-AN in an NGAP message.